 The Papaye Normal School

 Students range in age from 18 to 35.
 On average there are 150 students enrolled in the program, with about 40-45 due to graduate each year.
 Many of the students live at the school because of the distance and cost to return to their homes.
 Others live in Hinche or the surrounding area.
-In addition to the teaching students, the school has a pre-school program that allows the students to practice the teaching skills they have learned.
-They also work with primary school students located close to the grounds.
+The third-year students practice the teaching skills they have learned with a pre-school program located on the ENIHP campus, as well as with primary and secondary schools located in the surrounding area.

 Past and Current Directors of the School